 Regarding scams, if something seems too good to be true then it probably is!
 Always clarify 'deals', haggle, and speak to other travellers to swap tips and warnings.
 The author would like to advise you (from personal experience) to be aware of local police corruption.
 Meaning: it's not always in their best (financial) interests to tell you the truth about muggings in nearby, isolated spots, for example.
 You are better off listening to your fellow travellers.

 Central America is a varied and fascinating region: from its Caribbean and Pacific coastlines; ancient, architectural ruins; indigenous communities, and inland jungle regions.
 You will experience humility, enduring appreciation, and one of the most amazing cultural experiences of your life in any one of the seven countries.
 Whatever sector you chose to volunteer in, you will not only be personally enriched, but you will also have various life skills to add to your resume such as: resourcefulness, working to tight deadlines and extensive communication skills.
 Plus some pretty crazy (possibly censored!) stories to tell in an interview!
 Wherever and however you chose to volunteer this will be an experience you will never forget!

 Lynette is a Presenter for Student Finance England in colleges throughout South West England.
-She holds a BA from the University of Hertfordshire in Journalism, Media, English Literature and Spanish, a Tefl certificate from Madrid, and is a fully qualified Veterinary Nurse in England.
-She grew up in Southampton, England and has travelled extensively around Australia, New Zealand, Asia and North, Central and South America.
+She holds a BA from the University of Hertfordshire in Journalism, Media, English Literature and Spanish, and a Tefl certificate from Madrid.
+She has travelled extensively around Australia, New Zealand, Asia and North, Central and South America.
 Find Lynette on Google+.
-And see more examples of Lynette's published work on her online Journalism Portfolio.
+Her other work can be found at Journalism Portfolio.